PSU-ICDS/icds_docs/docs/accounts/paid-resources.md

 This storage is intended for use with compute jobs and can be shared with a specified group of users.

-Group storage membership can be managed via [User Managed Groups](managing-storage.md), or by requesting that members be added to the storage collab group by emailing us at
+Group storage membership can be managed by requesting that members be added (via email, to <icds@psu.edu>), or by setting up a [User Managed Group](managing-storage.md).
-<icds@psu.edu>.

 **Archive storage** is intended for long-term file retention.
 Files in archive storage must be transferred to the cluster